-Mollie Price, researcher at the Leeds Beckett University is working with Alzheimer’s Society to support the carers of people with dementia as well as cancer.
-Here she tells us why she’s taken on this vital and unique area of research and how you can get involved.
+Dr Mollie Price, a researcher at Leeds Beckett University is working with Alzheimer’s Society to support carers of people living with dementia and cancer.
+Here she tells us why she’s taken on this vital and unexplored area of research and how you can get involved.

-Carers play a vital role supporting people with dementia, particularly in helping them to navigate healthcare systems.
-I was inspired to focus my research on supporting family carers as, although the care they provide is incredibly important it is often forgotten.
+I was inspired to focus my research on supporting family carers as, although the care they provide is incredibly important, it is often forgotten.

 Carers are not only invaluable to the people they care for, but also have an invaluable economic role in society.
 It would be financially impossible for the health and social care systems to replace the care they provide.
 I believe it’s important to create and improve support for carers of people with dementia and cancer so that they can continue to support their loved ones.

-I recently interviewed family carers of people with dementia and cancer to find out about the experiences and challenges they face as well as the support they need.
-I have used their experiences and insights to find a way to support them and to make recommendations of how the health and social care could be improved.
+As part of my research, I interviewed family carers of people with dementia and cancer to find out about the experiences and challenges they face as well as the support they need.
+I used their experiences and insights to find a way to support them and to make recommendations of how the health and social care could be improved.

 A safe space for carers